 If this is new, then you may find preparation materials and session information from Yearly Meeting 2022 and 2021 helpful.

 If you are beginning to consider the Yearly Meeting's commitment to make reparations, wish to deepen or refresh your understanding of reparations or the legacies of the transatlantic slave trade, or are planning to consider reparations within your Quaker community, we have gathered resources which will help you to build understanding.
-See our resource library.
+See our materials to support learning.

 This section will showcase some of the actions that Quakers have taken in response to the Yearly Meeting commitment to make reparations.
-In due course, this will include discernment and decision-making by the BYM reparations Working Group.
+See Take action.

 Header image Unknown author, Public domain, via Wikimedia Commons